csi21/IBM---Mainframe/README.md

 - Part 2 - Challenge #07: Use JCL SORT to allocate an output data set with specific attributes;
 - Part 2 - Challenge #08: view and modify EBCDIC and ASCII hexadecimal values

+#Master the Mainframe 2018 Challenge Framework
+Contest officially ends on December 31, 2018 at midnight.

+Contest has 3 Parts

+Part 1 (Less than 1 hour)
+  --Logon to z/OS
+  --Introduction to ISPF, Data Sets,and Unix Files --No experience necessary, follow instructions literally Part 2 (Less than 1 week)
+  --z/OS Fundamentals and Basics
+  --1st 200 to complete with 100% accuracy are prize winners --All subsequent completions with 100% accuracy are listed on the Wall of Fame Part 3 (More than 1 week and complete before December 31) --
+  --z/OS Utility Programs and Common Program Languages --NOT a race, complete as time permits
+  --Challenge scoring and prize winner selection done after December 31 Part 3 prize winner selection is based upon the following criteria:
+  All Part 3 challenges completed
+  Point count for Part 3 challenges excluding last challenge Point count for Part 3 last challenge based upon creativity beyond minimum requirements Completing Part 2 with 100% accuracy is not a requirement to be a Part 3 prize winner.
+  However, in the event of a Part 3 point tie, Part 2 performance is used to break a tie Part 1 Challenges

+Logon to TSO and work with data sets and unix files Install TN3270 software on your workstation
+  Use TN3270 software to connect to z/OS
+Part 2 Challenges

+ISPF
+ISPF Editor
+SDSF
+JCL
+JCL Data Definition Statement
+Just a Bit, Hexadecimal, EBCDIC, ASCII, and Packed Decimal Data, Data Sets, and Unix Files
+Copy Data Using IDCAMS System Utility
+Create JCL to Delete Data Sets
+JCL and Unix Files
+DB2 SQL
+Number Hunt